TheMisinformationGame/MisinformationGame/docs/Administrators.md

 </figure>

 **Step 2:** You must now fill in a form with the information about the administrator you are registering.
-An example of this form as it is filled in is shown in [Figure 11](#fig11).
+An example of this form correctly filled in is shown in [Figure 11](#fig11).

 * You should enter the admin's User ID as the "Document ID".
 Their User ID can be found using the